Buran programme: Comparison to NASA's Space Shuttle

 Because Buran's debut followed that of 's, and because there were striking visual similarities between the two shuttle systems—a state of affairs which recalled the similarity between the Tupolev Tu-144 and Concorde supersonic airliners—many speculated that Cold War espionage played a role in the development of the Soviet shuttle.
 Despite remarkable external similarities, many key differences existed, which suggests that, had espionage been a factor in Buran's development, it would likely have been in the form of external photography or early airframe designs.
 NASA Administrator James C. Fletcher stated that Buran was based on a rejected NASA design.
-See the section above.